-A suit must be filed in a court of competent jurisdiction in India for enforcement of a foreign judgment or decree which is passed by a superior court of a reciprocating territory.
-As per the general principles of law, any decision of a foreign court, tribunal or any other quasi-judicial authority is not enforceable in a country unless such decision is embodied in a decree of a court of such foreign country.
+A suit must be filed in a court of competent jurisdiction in India for enforcement of a foreign judgement or decree which is passed by a superior court of a reciprocating territory.
+As per the general principles of law, any decision of a foreign court, tribunal, or any other quasi-judicial authority is not enforceable in a country unless such decision is embodied in a decree of a court of such foreign country.
 The court will not go into the merits of the original claim and it shall be conclusive as to any matter thereby directly adjudicated between the same parties.

-Limitation for filing such suit is 3 years from the date of foreign judgment.
+The limitation for filing such a suit is 3 years from the date of foreign judgement.

-Execution proceedings
+Execution Proceedings